saucelabs/sauce-docs/docs/dev/cli/saucectl/docker/push.md

 :::note
 Ensure your `image_name` adheres to our Container Registry pattern.

+Please make sure the Docker daemon is running when triggering this CLI.

 In order to join the Sauce Labs Container Registry, please contact SauceLabs customer support.
 :::